 g) that the WPT energy transfer can be treated separately from data communications, especially when the receiving device receives data communications at a frequency different from that for the energy transfer;

-h) that in the absence of a load, the WPT-EV does not;
+h) that in the absence of a load, the WPT-EV shuts off and does not radiate;

-i) that for non-beam WPT-EV, the radiated power is much lower than RF power transferred.
+i) that for non-beam WPT-EV, the radiated RF power external to the WPT-EV system is much lower than RF power transferred to the vehicle.
 Most power is transferred to the receiver through mechanisms such as capacitive, resonant and inductive coupling;

 j) that Recommendation ITU-R SM.1056 on the limitation of radiation from ISM equipment recommends that administrations consider the use of the latest edition of CISPR publication 11.
 These limits do not necessarily protect radiocommunication services,